Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Milford provides a balance of affordability and specialized services, making it an attractive choice for families in need of dementia care.
 While costs are slightly below the state average and more affordable than in nearby cities like Rehoboth Beach, they remain higher than other senior living options due to the nature of the care required.
 Families should carefully assess the specific services and amenities included to ensure they find the best fit for their loved one's needs and budget.

-Located at 231 South Washington Street, inside 19966 zip code area in Sussex county, Atlantic Shores Rehabilitation & Health Center offers dementia and Alzheimer’s care to Millsboro, DE seniors with Alzheimer’s and dementia and offers amenities that include personalized meal plans, a homey design that facilitates friendships and high caregiver to resident ratio.
-Atlantic Shores Rehabilitation & Health Center contains a total of 181 Alzheimer’s and memory care units.
+Situated at 231 South Washington Street, inside 19966 zip code area in Sussex county, Atlantic Shores Rehabilitation & Health Center offers dementia care to Millsboro, DE seniors with Alzheimer’s and dementia and includes amenities that include secure indoor and outdoor wandering areas, anytime toileting help and programs to promote brain health.
+Atlantic Shores Rehabilitation & Health Center contains a total of 181 memory care units.
 Atlantic Shores Rehabilitation & Health Center is licensed to provide care, with license # 85037.

 Medicare provides limited coverage for memory care services in Milford, Delaware, but it does not directly cover the cost of residing in a memory care facility.
 Medicare benefits typically focus on medical care rather than custodial care, which is the primary type of assistance offered in memory care settings.
 However, Medicare may cover certain medical services associated with memory care, such as doctor visits, hospital stays, medications, and specific therapies related to Alzheimer’s disease or other forms of dementia.